The Trala Method

 Our video content

 In between lessons, you can use these tutorials to solidify your skills and build a greater appreciation for the instrument.
 We also have tons of content around the psychological aspect of playing.
-Learning the violin might be one of the most difficult things you do as a hobby, and we talk about every aspect of being a musician including the psychological aspect.
-Learning violin can positively change you as a person!
+Learning an instrument might be one of the most difficult things you do as a hobby, and we talk about every aspect of being a musician including the psychological aspect.
+Learning an instrument can positively change you as a person!

 Our community